Expergefactor/CS2-Suite/README.md

 ![02](img/02.png)

 An average survey spanning several hours can fully parse in under 20 seconds, a few years worth of data within minutes.
-For example, 3 years totalling 953 files and over 21GB of data (over 89 million rows!) was parsed in 61 minutes during beta testing.
+For example, 3 years totalling 953 files and over 21GB of data (over 89 million rows!) was parsed in 61 minutes during testing.
 The result: a serving cell database just under 10% of original size containing over 19 million valid serving cell records.
 All this while running on inexpensive hardware and entirely from an encrypted external SSD.

 During stress testing of _CellSearch_ with sample data, a 40-cell string query (40 cell IDs separated by a comma) resulted in 2160 measurments plotted and written to 40 maps in 1 second.
 Need to query more in a single hit?
 Let me know if you break it!